-March 15, 2018
+March 17, 2022

-To management and the Board of Directors of the Town of Clarence Industrial Development Agency:
+To Management and the Board of Directors of the Town of Clarence Industrial Development Agency:

-In planning and performing our audit of the basic financial statements of Town of Clarence Industrial Development Agency (the "Agency"), as of and for the year ended December 31, 2017, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered the Agency's internal control over financial reporting internal control as a basis for designing our audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control over financial reporting.
+In planning and performing our audit of the basic financial statements of Town of Clarence Industrial Development Agency (the "Agency") as of and for the year ended December 31, 2021, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered the Agency's internal control over financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control over financial reporting.